Artwork: Stencil work by L.E.T. (@l.e.t._les.enfants.terrible), Stay Weird

 I saw the book thief three times.”

-A love of words and books, the precariousness of life, the treachery of death, the ethical dilemmas and threat of living under fascism, fighting for what you love and learning to see through difference to appreciate our shared humanity - this and much more could be added to the list above.
-Not quite a “small” story!
+A love of words and books, the precariousness of life, the treachery of death, the ethical dilemmas and threat of living under fascism, fighting for what you love and learning to see through difference to appreciate our shared humanity—this and much more could be added to the list above.
+Not quite a “small” story.

 Artwork: mural by Sean Yoko, Owena, 2017

-A new mural using glowing paint that comes “alive” at night from Sean Yoro aka Hula, Owena (land):
+A new mural using glowing paint that comes “alive” at night from Sean Yoro aka Hula, Owena (land): “The world is full of magic things, patiently waiting for our senses to grow sharper"—W.B.
+Yeats.

 From the crew at Backwash and Finisterre, a short film that has a singular vibe—just go for it.